qdtomzhang/assurity_test/Readme.md

 Now you can run pytest!

-`cd` to test folder or keep with assurity_test, you may need try as different environments may have differences
+`cd` to "assurity_test", or you may need try `cd` to "test", as different environments may have differences

 `(venv) $ pytest`